muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 *identity unit* is the identity value for the **Unit** type; multiplying any **Unit** X with this yields X.

-*TODO: Consider if a singleton Capsule is actually the best idiomatic type for a unit label.*
+*TODO: Consider if a singleton Capsule is actually the best idiomatic possrep for a unit label.*

 Grammar: